 Losing a tooth might not seem like a big deal, especially if it’s not visible when you smile.
-But the truth is, even a single missing tooth can trigger a chain reaction that affects your oral health, appearance, and overall well-being.
+But what happens if you don’t replace a missing tooth?
+The truth is, even a single gap can trigger a chain reaction that affects your oral health, appearance, and overall well-being.

 At Smile Marysville in Marysville, WA, we often see patients who delay treatment, not realizing that missing teeth can lead to serious long-term complications.

-In this guide, I’ll walk you through exactly what happens when a tooth isn’t replaced, and why acting early can save you time, money, and discomfort.
+In this guide, I’ll walk you through exactly what happens when a tooth isn’t replaced—and why acting early with the right restorative dental services in Marysville can save you time, money, and discomfort.

 1. Teeth Start Shifting Out of Place

-One of the first things that happens after losing a tooth is movement of nearby teeth.
+One of the first answers to what happens if you don’t replace a missing tooth is movement of nearby teeth.

 What Happens If You Don’t Replace a Missing Tooth